What You Need to Know About Programmatic Advertising

 In the past, real-life human beings were solely responsible for buying and placing ads on media platforms.
 If that sounds incredibly inefficient to you, it’s because it was.
 Humans are prone to mistakes, forget things, call in sick, show up hungover, etc. Compared to machines, humans are slow and a lot less capable of handling ad buys at scale.

-U.S. digital programmatic advertising spending
+U.S. programmatic digital display advertising spending

 (in billions and % of total digital display ad spending)